 Matters heated up on 7 September when Logan, Costello and Radcliffe were working in the kitchen.

-ity that he had a good relationship with Costello until that day when she became malicious towards him, asking him questions about things for which he was not responsible and becoming angry and critical of him.
+Radcliffe told the authority that he had a good relationship with Costello until that day when she became malicious towards him, asking him questions about things for which he was not responsible and becoming angry and critical of him.

 Logan was in a meeting at the time and spoke to Radcliffe during a break, telling him they could discuss the matter after the lunch service.

 At 11am, Costello asked waitress Glenys Adlington where Logan was.
 She had her rolled up chef’s knives with her and said, “That’s it, I’m out of here”, but returned to the kitchen when she was told Logan was in a meeting.

 Radcliffe said Costello became angry about the cleanliness of the kitchen and utensils and out of date food supplies and began swearing and throwing pots and pans on the floor.